TheOdinProject/curriculum/getting_hired/preparing_for_job_search/project_portfolio.md

 ### Introduction

 You don't need a personal website right off the bat but it's good to have and it's a fun project to test your skills with.
 In the simplest case, it's a direct conduit to you for anyone searching and another way to craft your narrative.
 It doesn't have to be elaborate at all.
 If you hate writing, don't blog.
 But you need to be a real person.
-Showcase your work.
-Geek out.
+Showcase your work.Geek out.

 For this project, it's best for you to identify the personal websites of several people you admire and see what you think they've done right.
 In general, it's best to keep your site simple, clean and to the point rather than bloated and full of "look what I can do!" features.
 Let your portfolio of work speak for itself.